The Accelerated BSN (ABSN) program is designed specifically for individuals that have

 You can utilize the NCCC Course Equivalents document to assist you when signing up for prerequisites at a local community college.

-The application is currently available through NursingCAS with applications due on January 15th.
+The application is offered through NursingCAS with a deadline of January 15th annually for admission the following fall semester.
+Applicants must complete the appropriate University Admissions application for WCU before submitting the program application.
 Review of applications will begin promptly after the deadline.
-Face-to-face interviews will take place during the month of February and final decisions will be made in March.
+Face-to-face interviews will take place during the month of February with final decisions expected to be made made in March.

 The School of Nursing uses a comprehensive application review for the ABSN Program.
 Admission selection criteria for eligible applications will be based on: